redox-os/book/src/getting-started.md

 The [Building Redox](./podman-build.md) page has information about configuring your system to build Redox, which is necessary if you want to contribute to the development.
 The [Advanced Podman Build](./advanced-podman-build.md) page gives a look under the hood of the build process to help you maintain your build environment.

-By reading [this](./build-system-reference.md) page you can have a complete understanding of the build system.
+By reading the [Build System](./build-system-reference.md) page you can have a complete understanding of the build system.